-Best toys for 18-month-olds you can buy right now
+Best toys for 18-month-olds

-Why you can trust GoodTo Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
-Find out more about how we test.
+Why you can trust GoodTo.
+Our experienced Consumer Editor & parent reviewers spend hours testing products to help you make the best choice.
+Find out how we test and review products.

 Good for: Physical and auditory development | Age suitability: 12 months + | Batteries required: No | RRP: £55

 For the 18-month-old who’s always on the move, this cute rocking caterpillar from Mamas & Papas is sure to keep them entertained.
 The bright colourful character, with a cheerful smile would be a great addition to any bedroom or playroom.